-Over the next 35 to 40 years the number of people who live, work, learn and travel along the Dundas Street corridor is expected to increase.
+Over the next 40 years, the number of people who live, work, learn and travel along the Dundas Street corridor will increase.
 SvN is part of a project consultant team to develop a long-term, future-oriented Master Plan for the corridor.
 The plan will shape the future look and feel of Dundas, focusing on transit, land-use, and public space.
-Dundas is a street that exemplifies the City of Mississauga’s diversity, full of stores, businesses, parks, schools, churches, and beautiful neighbourhoods.
-Dundas is also a key part of Mississauga’s transportation network, with thousands of people using it every day to move around the City.
-From end-to-end, the Dundas Corridor is 4 km wide and 17 km long, stretching from Oakville in the west to Toronto in the east.
+Dundas exemplifies Mississauga’s diversity, full of stores, businesses, parks, schools, churches, and beautiful neighbourhoods.
+Dundas is a key part of Mississauga’s transportation network, with thousands of people using it every day to move around.
+The Dundas Corridor is 4 km wide and 17 km long, spanning Oakville in the west to Toronto in the east.

 This Plan will include: